Dario Simion

-Dario Simion (born May 22, 1994) is a Swiss professional ice hockey forward who is currently playing for EV Zug of the National League (NL).
+Dario Simion (born May 22, 1994) is a Swiss professional ice hockey forward who is currently playing for HC Lugano of the National League (NL).

 Playing career

 Simion joined Davos from HC Lugano on a two-year contract from the 2014–15 season on December 16, 2013.
 In his first season with Davos, Simion enjoyed a breakout year, registering career high's across the board with 13 goals and 27 points in 47 games to be selected as the NLA media's most improved player for 2015.

 On June 6, 2018, Simion unexpectedly dissolved his contract with HC Davos to sign a two-year contract worth CHF 1.2 million with EV Zug.

+Following seven seasons in Zug, Simion opted to return to his original club HC Lugano at the conclusion of his contract and signed a six-year contract until 2031 on 31 July 2024.

 International play

 Simion participated at the 2012 World Junior Ice Hockey Championships as a member of the Switzerland men's national junior ice hockey team.

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.